CuiweiCheng/matrix/README.md

 >>> from eigen import calculate_eigens
 >>> evalist,vlist=calculate_eigens(asset_pool_pd,tolerance)
 ```
-We can take an insight into the function `calculate_eigens`
+We can take an insight into the module `eigen` and function `calculate_eigens`
 ```python
 >>> import eigen
 >>> dir(eigen)
 ```
-It includes three steps: calculate
+It includes the following three steps:
+1. Calculate the return rate matrix
+2. Calculate covariance matrix of rate of return
+3. Calculate eigenvalues and eigenvectors
 #### Step3.1 Calculate rate of return
 ```python
 >>> import eigen